osa1/tiny/README.md

 ### Using external commands for passwords

-When a password field in the config file is a map with a `cmd` key, the value is used as the shell command to run to get the password.
+When a password field in the config file is a map with a `command` key, the value is used as the shell command to run to get the password.

 For example, in this config: